Tom Coughlin Jay Fund Foundation: Wine Tasting Gala

 A wine tasting event was added for Jacksonville in March 2005 and became a yearly attraction.
 By 2009, The Tom Coughlin Jay Fund Wine Tasting Gala, according to the Florida Times-Union, was "considered among the best of its kind in the Jacksonville area".
 The 10th Annual Wine Tasting Gala was held on March 21, 2014, sharing hundreds of wine selections, samples from dozens of local eateries and auction items with over 800 guests, and raised over $200,000.
 With this amount, the combined donations raised since the Gala's inception has eclipsed $1.5 million.

 Champions for Children

-The Champions for Children Gala, first put on in 2005, features a star-studded guest list, incredible live and silent auction items and experiences, and has become the biggest annual fundraiser for the Tom Coughlin Jay Fund.
+The Champions for Children Gala, first put on in 2005, features a guest list, live and silent auction items and experiences, and has become the biggest annual fundraiser for the Tom Coughlin Jay Fund.
 Since its inception, the Champions for Children Gala has raised in excess of $7 million to support families tackling childhood cancer in the New York/New Jersey area.